 11 weeks, 25 hours / week

 The Cyber Academy: Defense focuses on key defensive skills.
-Taking up where Basic Techniques of Cyber Security left off, this 11 week program will start you on the path to becoming a defensive cybersecurity professional.
+Taking up where Cyber Security: Immediate Immersion left off, this 11 week program will start you on the path to becoming a defensive cybersecurity professional.
 Development of the program was funded, in part, by the United States Department of Defense, and the curriculum was designed in conjunction with industry experts.

 In the project-based, learn-by-doing curriculum of The Cyber Academy: Defense, you will work through six tasks (spending one to two weeks per task) online in a private cloud environment with constant help, advice, and feedback from knowledgeable mentors and extensive online learning resources.
 The tasks are embedded in the realistic, but fictional, context of work as an entry-level employee of a government cyber operations agency.

-Enrollment in this program is only open to graduates of Basic Techniques of Cyber Security program.
+Enrollment in this program is only open to graduates of Cyber Security: Immediate Immersion program.

 The Cyber Academy: Defense includes the following tasks:

 All while playing an authentic professional role and accomplishing realistic tasks as a cyber defender.